 a date (typically on or about January 15) by which the Town Administrator will submit to the CIC a finalized set of capital projects to comprise the Capital Improvement Plan.

-a joint meeting of the Finance Committee and CIC (typically on or about March 15), at which the CIC and Town Administrator or his designee will present and discuss the recommended Capital Improvement Plan.
+a joint meeting of the Finance Committee and CIC (typically on or about March 15), at which the CIC and Town Administrator or their designee will present and discuss the recommended Capital Improvement Plan.

 By November, the Town Accountant provides department heads and committee chairs with the forms they will use to submit their budget requests for the upcoming year and the GMRSD with a preliminary estimate of the Affordable Assessment.
 The Town Administrator brings information about substantive changes under consideration for town services/programs to the attention of the Selectboard and Finance Committee.